Financial Accountability Return Guide

 No, services are not required to ‘re-submit’ any previously submitted Quality Learning Environments or Community Grants streams 1 or 2 program financial accountability statement that had a $0.00 expenditure noted.

-We received funding under the old Quality Learning Environments or Community Grants but have not submitted the financial accountability statements for the two programs as yet.
+We received funding under the old Quality Learning Environments or Community Grants but have not submitted the financial accountability statements for the two programs yet.
 Should we just tick the boxes on the Quality and Participation financial accountability statement?

 No, services that have not submitted the old Quality Learning Environments or Community Grants financial accountability statements to date should still submit the financial accountability statement via ECCMS noting the full expenditure.
 The checkboxes are relative only to services who have previously submitted these financial accountability statements with a $0 expenditure balance.